bkemperludlow/Fly-Hull-Reconstruction/README.md

 # Fly Hull Reconstruction
 A set of MATLAB tools used to extract 3D kinematics from videos of flying fruit flies by generating 3D reconstructions of fly wings and body using multiple camera views.
+From the Itai Cohen Lab at Cornell University.

 ![Hull reconstruction demo](https://github.com/itaicohengroup/Fly-Hull-Reconstruction/blob/master/hull_reconstruction_demo.gif)